SAP-samples/teched2024-IN280/exercises/ex0/README.md

 3. Stage to store bulk data either on Amazon S3, Microsoft Azure Blob store or Google's Big Query.
 4. Snowflake account with a database ans well as an external stage configure.

+## Checklist
+1. SAP BTP Account
+2. SAP IBP Account with
+    - 2.1. permissions to manage communication setup
+    - 2.2.
+SAP IBP Planning area with master data and keyfigure definitions
+3. SAP Object store or your own staging location based on the requirements from Snowflake
+4. Permissions on SAP BTP to create your destinations.
+5. SAP Cloud Integration tenant with permissions to create Secure parameters and edit iFlows
+6. Snowflake account with
+    - 6.1. roles to create tables, stages and monitor queries.
+    - 6.2. warehouse to use Snowflake database

 ## Summary

 After these pre-requisites are done, Continue to - [Exercise 1 - Environment Setup - 1](../ex1/README.md)